AutoIDM/wordle/README.md

 # Wordle Analytics
-Wordle is a fun game, but I couldn't resist knowing what a great first / second word choice would be.
+Wordle is a fun game, but I just couldn't resist knowing what a great first / second word choice would be.

+There's have multiple strategies available here in this repo, the best strategy we have so far is listed at the top.
+Feel free to add ideas as an issue!
+Orginally I went with something really naive as I didn't want to think too hard, but then I opened pandoras box, and here we are!

+One core tennat here is that we don't cheat while we're playing the game, we just want to know what an optimal strategy is going into the game.

+# Wordle design choices
+Wordle has every possible 5 letter word listed as an avilable option, and there's another list of possible answers due to the fact that a lot of the 5 letter words are very rarely used in english.
+Due to that our best strategy takes the possible answers into account while determining what the best first word to use is!
+Note that not every strategy on this list has this feature due to not knowing about all of this before hand! https://notfunatparties.substack.com/p/wordle-solver was a good resource that explained the answers vs question list.

 # Best first word

-This is better than our original best first word, because it only takes into account the actual answers that are available, and uses a better strategy
+Test every combination of Question (~12k words) to Answer (~2k words from Wordle's list).
+Pick the word with the most number of letter matches.

+Some improvements available like right now we double count letters if the answer word has the letter duplicated.

-# SQL
+## SQL
 https://github.com/AutoIDM/wordle/blob/main/actual_best_first_word.sql

+## Results
 |guess|sum |avg               |stddev                |max|min|
 |-----|----|------------------|----------------------|---|---|
 |roate|4594|1.9844492440604752|1.0355479830658308    |5  |0  |